Brazil's Rousseff considers ex-Wall Street banker to right economy

-BRASILIA Former Wall Street banker Henrique Meirelles is a frontrunner to be Brazil's next finance minister, sources close to the government told Reuters, in what would mark a major shift towards business-friendly policies in President Dilma Rousseff's second term.
+BRASILIA Nov 12 Former Wall Street banker Henrique Meirelles is a frontrunner to be Brazil's next finance minister, sources close to the government told Reuters, in what would mark a major shift toward business-friendly policies in President Dilma Rousseff's second term.

 Meirelles, 69, is widely respected in financial markets and was a main architect of the leftist ruling party's pragmatic policies when he led the central bank from 2003 to 2010, a period that twinned robust economic growth with low inflation and strong anti-poverty programs.

-He often clashed during those years with Rousseff, who favours a more leftist, interventionist approach and has made many economic decisions herself since taking office in 2011.
+He often clashed during those years with Rousseff, who favors a more leftist, interventionist approach and has made many economic decisions herself since taking office in 2011.

 Latin America's biggest economy has stagnated under her watch, averaging less than 2 percent growth per year or half the expansion rate of the previous decade.